Aunt Sammy: Cookbooks

 In 1927, a cookbook called Aunt Sammy's Radio Recipes was published.
 As demand increased, the recipe book grew from a loose-leaf format to a bound volume.
 By 1928, 205,000 copies of the book had been sent to listeners.
 The first cookbook published in braille was a 1932 edition of Aunt Sammy's book.
 By 1931, when Aunt Sammy's Radio Recipes Revised was printed, the cookbook had been enlarged and improved four times.

 Aunt Sammy promoted the cookbook on the air.
 "By the way, some of you have begun to listen in quite recently.
 You may not have copies of the loose-leaf Radio Cook Book Uncle Sam is sending to homemakers.
 I want to give Uncle Sam all the credit due him, but the cookbook was not his idea at all.
 After he saw how neat it was, and how easily extra pages could be added, he waxed enthusiastic — he really did.
 His only regret was that he didn't originate the idea himself.
 Isn't that just like a man?"

 For the 1928–1929 radio season, the recipe book was supplemented by Aunt Sammy's Radio Record, a 48-page book that offered information on how to provide balanced meals and how to set a table.
 It also contained pages on which listeners could write down menus and recipes that were given on the air.

+In 1976, in honor of the 50th anniversary of the first Housekeeper's Chat radio broadcast, the U.S. Department of Printing Office published Selections From Aunt Sammy's Radio Recipes and USDA Favorites, a 24 page booklet consisting of a brief biography of Aunt Sammy, and recipes from both the 1920s and 1976.